UnbDroid/AprendendoGithub/README.md

 sudo apt-get install sublime-text
 ```

+If you are using another Linux's distribution, see the link below.

 These commands were gotten through this [link](https://www.sublimetext.com/docs/3/linux_repositories.html) on 27th jan 2018.
 If it's not working, follow the website instructions

 ### Visual Merge and Diff tool installation

+For futher use, we have to install a difftool.
+The Difftool which we are going to use is the [P4Merge](https://www.perforce.com/products/helix-core-apps/merge-diff-tool-p4merge).

+To install the tool on Ubuntu, we are going to use the tutorial: [How to install P4merge on Ubuntu](http://blogs.pdmlab.com/alexander.zeitler/articles/installing-and-configuring-p4merge-for-git-on-ubuntu/)

+Frist of all, download the file selecting your computer configurations through the link: [Visual merge tool - Downloads](https://www.perforce.com/downloads/visual-merge-tool).

 ## The basic